Things to do with a broken stick: Special Cases

 \subsection{Distances from the center of the incircle to the vertices}

 First we will show a relation between the radius of the incircle and the distances from the center of the incircle to the vertices.
-If I is the center of the incircle of the triangle ABC, $r$ is the radius of the incircle and we denote AI, BI and CI by $u$, $v$ and $w$ respectively as in Figure~\ref{figure6} (b), then
+If $I$ is the center of the incircle of the triangle $ABC$, $r$ is the radius of the incircle and we denote $AI$, $BI$ and $CI$ by $u$, $v$ and $w$ respectively as in Figure~\ref{figure6}(b), then

 From here we infer that

 On the other hand, since

 we get the third degree equation in $r$ (with $u$, $v$ and $w$ as parameters)